jestjs/jest/website/versioned_docs/version-22.x/TutorialReact.md

 `;
 ```

 The next time you run the tests, the rendered output will be compared to the previously created snapshot.
-The snapshot should be committed along code changes.
+The snapshot should be committed along with code changes.
 When a snapshot test fails, you need to inspect whether it is an intended or unintended change.
 If the change is expected you can invoke Jest with `jest -u` to overwrite the existing snapshot.

 The code for this example is available at [examples/snapshot](https://github.com/facebook/jest/tree/master/examples/snapshot).